Jump to navigation

 Recycled energy is classified as an "eligible energy resource" under Colorado's Renewable Energy Standard, and in some parts of the state, utility incentives are available for recycled energy projects.
 As of 2018, Colorado had two recycled energy facilities with10.2 MW of 4 MW installed capacity.
 Although recycled energy technology has been underutilized in Colorado in the past, recent reports suggest that it has great potential.
 It is estimated that there are 52 sites across the state at which it would be economically feasible to generate up to 106 MW of recycled energy.

 Generating power from waste heat can improve electric service reliability onsite, save facility owners money by offsetting the cost of purchased fuel and electricity, provide power to remote locations, and reduce a company’s carbon footprint and emissions.
 In addition, recycled energy is an eligible energy resource that can contribute to Colorado’s renewable energy standard goals.

 The Colorado Energy Office recognizes the opportunity for oil and gas companies to use this wasted resource to generate electricity without producing additional emissions.
 In order to increase deployment of recycled energy in the state, the Colorado Energy Office has partnered with the Department of Energy’s Southwest Combined Heat and Power Technical Assistance Partnership to offer free evaluations for potential projects.

 For general information, contact:

 For information about site screening and feasibility studies, contact:

-Gavin Dillingham - U.S. Dept of Energy's Southwest CHP Technical Assistance Partnership
+Gavin Dillingham - U.S. Department of Energy Southwest CHP Technical Assistance Partnership